dggzlz/Sakila-movie-database/README.md

 # Date Created

-This project was created on January 2022
-This README file was created on june 2022
+This project was created on January 2022 and this README file was created on june 2022

 # Project Title